Stumbling PSG hope to rediscover form in depleted Ligue 1

 Kylian Mbappe and Paris Saint-Germain had another frustrating Ligue 1 outing last weekend against Lyon

+Other French clubs are depleted by absences at the Africa Cup of Nations.

-Leaders Paris Saint-Germain host mid-table Brest on Saturday attempting to halt a recent slide in league form.
+PSG, who are also without the injured Neymar, host mid-table Brest on Saturday attempting to halt a slide in league form.

 Since the start of December, the Parisians have won one and drawn five in the league.

-PSG still lead the league by 11 points and for second-placed Nice, automatic qualification for the Champions League remains a more realistic target.
+They still lead the league by 11 points and for second-place Nice, automatic qualification for the Champions League remains a more realistic target.

 They edge Marseille, who have a game in hand, on goal difference and open the weekend's action on Friday at home to Nantes.